nihar-max/restaurant_reviews_sentiment_analysis/README.md

 Deployed at: https://hotel-review123.herokuapp.com/

-Here is the glimpse of the app:
+• A glimpse of the web app:
 ![GIF](gif_review.gif)